bobbingwide/oik-unloader/README.md

 * Note: In a WordPress Multi Site installation
 - There will only be one version of the Must Use plugin ( oik-unloader-mu.php )
-- There will be multiple index and component dependencies files; one of each per site.
+- There will be multiple unloader files ; one per site.

 ## Frequently Asked Questions

 # What is this plugin for?
+Performance tweaking.

-It helps to reduce the number of activated plugins in your website.
+- It helps to reduce the number of activated plugins for a particular request.
-It dynamically removes from the plugins list the unwanted plugins.
+- It dynamically removes the unwanted plugins from the list of plugins to be activated.
+- The plugin temporarily deactivates plugins for the specific URL.
+- It doesn't unload them, it prevents the plugins from being loaded.

 # Which plugins can I deactivate?

 For certain URLs you should be able to deactivate a whole host of plugins that aren't actually required for the front end.
 You may find that some plugins are extremely well behaved and it won't make the slightest difference if they're left activated.

+# Why deactivate rather than activate?

+By targetting specific URLs you can deactivate plugins that you're certain are not needed.
+For example, you may have a number of posts that display charts.
+For these you will need to ensure that the chart plugin is activated.
+For any other post, the plugin that displays the charts doesn't need to be activated.
+If it improves the performance, then you may consider deactivating the chart plugin for these other posts.
+The tweaking is intended to get the best performance for specific URLs.
+Concentrate on the most visited pages first and deactivate only those plugins that you know you can safely deactivate.

+It's primarily the front end experience that we want to improve.

+When using the WordPress admin interface you'll expect each of the plugins to operate correctly.
+Therefore you would expect the plugins to be activated.
+The REST API and AJAX requests should also produce the expected results.

 ## Screenshots
 1. oik-loader admin page - plugins